alosadagrande/tekton-dpdk/blog.md

 clustertask.tekton.dev/tkn
 ```

-Git-clone task requires a [Workspace](https://github.com/tektoncd/pipeline/blob/master/docs/workspaces.md) backed up by a Persistent Volume (PV) so that the code pulled can be shared among all the tasks that are part of the pipeline.
-Then, a Persistent Volume Claim (PVC) [pipeline-pvc-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-pvc-testpmd.yaml) must be created in dpdk-build-testpmd namespace.
+Git-clone `ClusterTask` requires a [Workspace](https://github.com/tektoncd/pipeline/blob/master/docs/workspaces.md) backed up by a Persistent Volume (PV) so that the code pulled can be stored and then shared among all the jobs that are part of the pipeline.
+Therefore, a Persistent Volume Claim (PVC) [pipeline-pvc-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-pvc-testpmd.yaml) must be created in the dpdk-build-testpmd namespace.

 ```yaml
 apiVersion: v1